grafana/k6-docs/docs/sources/next/results-output/real-time/opentelemetry.md

 ---
 title: 'OpenTelemetry'
-description: 'Use the OpenTelemetry output extension to send test results in OTEL metrics format.'
+description: 'Use the OpenTelemetry experimental output to send test results in OTEL metrics format.'
 weight: 00
 ---

 # OpenTelemetry

-Grafana k6 can push test run metrics in the [OpenTelemetry (OTEL) metrics format](https://opentelemetry.io/docs/specs/otel/metrics/) to an OTEL metrics collector or a metrics backend that supports the OTEL metrics format by using the [xk6-output-opentelemetry extension](https://github.com/grafana/xk6-output-opentelemetry/).
+Grafana k6 can push test run metrics in the [OpenTelemetry (OTEL) metrics format](https://opentelemetry.io/docs/specs/otel/metrics/) to an OTEL metrics collector or a metrics backend that supports the OTEL metrics format by using the experimental OpenTelemetry output `--out experimental-opentelemetry`.

+Note that the `experimental-opentelemetry` became a part of k6 only with k6 v0.53.0, so prior that version you should use a [xk6-output-opentelemetry extension](https://github.com/grafana/xk6-output-opentelemetry/).

 {{< admonition type="note" >}}